mlcommons/ck/docs/ck2/README.md

 and [position paper]( https://arxiv.org/pdf/2006.07161.pdf ).

-That is why we are developing CM as a simple and collaborative playground to help the community learn how to connect MLOps, DevOps, data science, scientific experimentation, FAIR principles and best practices for reproducible research.
+That is why we are developing CM as a simple and collaborative playground to help the community learn how to bridge this gap by interconnecting MLOps, DevOps, data science, scientific experimentation, FAIR principles, and best practices for reproducible research.

 # Development